A unified framework for imitation dynamics on higher-order networks: Discussion

-In traditional networks, the death-birth (DB) update rule is among the most effective for promoting the evolution of cooperation.
+On pairwise networks, the death-birth update rule is among the most effective imitation-based update rules for promoting cooperation\cite{ohtsuki2006Nature,wang2023imitation}.
 It requires individuals to consider information from all their neighbors when updating their strategy.
 In real-world settings, however, acquiring information entails time, effort, and financial costs.
 Our study shows that such indiscriminate imitation becomes less effective on higher-order networks.
-A more efficient strategy is to select just one neighbor from each hyperedge as a role model, thereby maximizing information diversity.
-Remarkably, in our model, it suffices for an individual to select two hyperedges to which it belongs and obtain information from one neighbor in each ($s=2, q=1$); this simple rule yields the most favorable outcomes in fostering cooperation.
+A more efficient way is to select just one neighbor from each hyperedge as a role model, thereby maximizing information diversity.
+Remarkably, in our model, it suffices for an individual to select two hyperedges to which it belongs and obtain information from one neighbor in each ($s=2, q=1$); this simple rule yields the most favorable outcomes in fostering cooperation with the most economic way (consulting the fewest peers while attaining the maximum information diversity).
 These findings suggest that, in decision-making processes, the source of information may play a more critical role than the amount of information.

-Our results not only yield conclusions that differ from those obtained on classical networks, but also offer a deeper understanding of phenomena observed on such networks.
-A recent study on traditional pairwise networks shows that, when the amount of social information is fixed, incorporating personal information is less effective at promoting cooperation than ignoring it \cite{wang2023imitation}.
-Moreover, in the absence of personal information, the quantity of social information has no effect on evolutionary outcomes.
-Our work offers a unified perspective to reconcile these seemingly inconsistent findings.
-On pairwise networks, for a given focal individual, any piece of social information and their personal information originate from the same pairwise edge; thus, including personal information reduces informational diversity, thereby inhibiting the propagation of cooperation.
+In addition, our work not only yields conclusions that differ from those obtained on pairwise networks, but also offers a deeper understanding of phenomena observed there.
+A recent study on pairwise networks shows that, when the amount of social information is fixed, incorporating personal information is less effective at promoting cooperation than ignoring it\cite{wang2023imitation}.
+Moreover, in the absence of personal information, the amount of social information has no effect on evolutionary outcomes.
+Our work offers a unified perspective for these seemingly inconsistent findings.
+On pairwise networks, for a given focal individual, any piece of social information and its personal information originate from the same pairwise edge; thus, including personal information reduces informational diversity, thereby inhibiting cooperation.
 When personal information is ignored, different pieces of social information naturally come from distinct edges, making the amount of social information independent of information diversity.
 These results underscore the necessity of studying the dynamics of group interactions, as they can refine and extend classical conclusions derived from traditional pairwise networks.